tencentyun/intlcloud-documents/product_new/计算产品中心/弹性伸缩/教程/创建web服务_intl_en.md

 Yes.
 Common websites will also encounter unexpected situations, such as CC attacks, or piled access due to unexpected incidents.

-This solution does no incur any additional cost.
+This solution does not incur any additional cost.
 You only need to enable **Scale-in Protection** for the necessary servers, and don’t need to change the structure and operation of websites.

 It’s recommended to take this solution as the best practice for your websites.